nilesh-patil/transportation-flow-network/figures/CAPTIONS.md

 Leiden communities (weighted, directed-aware).
 The partition is seed-stable (mean ARI ~0.77) and cuts across borough lines, redrawing NYC by taxi connectivity rather than administration.

 ### 08_where_manhattan_ends
 Flagship figure.
-Per-zone mean deviance residual from a doubly-constrained gravity model (controls for each zone's own volume and distance).
-Blue zones (East Village/Alphabet City, Upper East/West Side) are under-connected given their location - functionally peripheral despite central geography.
-Red (Times Sq/Midtown) are over-connected.
-Scoped to the high-coverage core.
+Per-zone mean deviance residual from a doubly-constrained gravity model (controls for each zone's own volume and distance to everywhere else).
+Only the high-coverage core (Yellow Zone plus airports) is colored; the rest of the city is greyed because yellow-taxi coverage there is too thin to trust the residual.
+Blue zones (the Upper East and West Sides uptown, the East Village and Alphabet City downtown) are under-connected given how central they sit; red zones (Times Sq, the Midtown spine) are over-connected.
+Marquee zones are labeled in place, and the ranked strip at right names the most under- and over-connected core zones the map alone cannot.

 ### 09_net_flow_source_sink
 Annual net-flow index (out-strength minus in-strength, normalised).
 Over a full year most zones are near balanced; the directional structure is strongest within the day (see day/night figure).